If You’ve Been Thinking About Starting a Copywriting Business, This is Your Sign (and Your How-To Guide)

 But, one of the key differences between starting a copywriting business and starting another type of business is that you can start a copywriting business with minimal upfront cost.
 As long as you’re willing to do the work, you can start your copywriting business from scratch for less than a couple thousand dollars–and you can do it pretty quickly.

-Take a Copywriting Course
+Take a Copywriting Course and Learn the Basic Skills

 You don’t need to spend four years (and multiple thousands of dollars) to learn copywriting.
 Taking a copywriting course can help you develop the skills you need, turn on your “copywriter brain” and learn how to write copy that sells.